EmbedMe-io/embedme-docs/index.rst

     PSRAM, components/psram, psram.svg
     Deep Sleep, components/deep_sleep, hotel.svg, dark-invert

-ESPHome Automations
+EmbedMe Automations
 -------------------

 *"When this happens, I want it to do that..."*

-Automations are how we customize ESPHome devices to respond/behave exactly how you want them to.
+Automations are how we customize EmbedMe devices to respond/behave exactly how you want them to.

 .. imgtable::